 Replacing a Front Turn Signal Light Bulb

-- 1. Use a long-handled, #2 Phillips screwdriver to loosen the turn signal assembly mounting screw. - 2.
-Remove the turn signal assembly from the bumper.
+Use a long-handled, #2 Phillips screwdriver to loosen the turn signal assembly mounting screw.

+- 2. Remove the turn signal assembly from the bumper. - Remove the bulb holder from the turn signal assembly by turning it counterclockwise.